 For the first day I rode with Harry on my camel.
 But by day two he was confident and rode on his own while Oscar rode with me.

-Staying overnight in the Jaisalmer Thar Desert
+Overnight in the Jaisalmer Thar Desert

 Camp for the night is literally a sheltered spot in the desert, where a small mud hut has been set up to store cooking utensils and bed frames.
+It is all a welcomed sight after an hour and a half in a camel saddle!

 But the best part?
 Bed for the night is quite literally, under the stars…